 - Thicker Than Water: As Lara says, he'd rather saw off his right arm than see any of his siblings hurt.
 Even the evil ones.

 - The Unfavorite: His father tries to kill him, like he did the rest of his sons (though given what Lord Raith did to his daughters against their will, attempted murder might be better...)
 Also, his mother abandoned him when he was five to give birth to his brother Harry (though that was at least in in part to get away from Lord Raith, and there's no indication she didn't care for Thomas).

 - Weapon of Choice: Thomas commonly carries both an old US Cavalry saber and a kurki, and packs either a sawed-off shotgun or a Desert Eagle.
 In Changes, he swaps the cavalry saber for a falcata.

-- Affably Evil: She actually calls herself a "habitually neat, polite, civil, and efficient monster".
+- Affably Evil: In the folder quote, she actually calls herself a "habitually neat, polite, civil, and efficient monster".
 And then she eats the soul of a wounded security guard.

-- Big Sister Instinct: Is extremely protective of her little brother Thomas, and even baby sister Inari.... in her own twisted way.
-For example, she decides the only way to protect Thomas from their father is by killing him.
-She does back down when another, more-likely-to-succeed course of action is presented, but damn.
+- Big Sister Instinct: Is extremely protective of her little brother Thomas, and even baby sister Inari... in her own twisted way.
+For example, she decides the only way to protect Thomas from their father's wrath and torture is by killing him first though she does immediately back down when another, more-likely-to-succeed course of action is presented.

-- Bullying a Dragon: In White Night she purposefully uses dew drop fairies, the small ones like Toot Toot, on her land as lamps to line the way to the meeting just to see what Summer and Winter will do (after their apparent total lack of response to the Red Court's infringement on their territory), with Harry describing it as a small, but deliberate insult.
+- Bullying a Dragon: A carefully invoked example.
+In White Night she purposefully uses dew drop fairies, the small ones like Toot-Toot, on her land as lamps to line the way to the meeting, just to see what Summer and Winter will do (after their apparent total lack of response to the Red Court's infringement on their territory), with Harry describing it as a small, but deliberate insult.